Welcome to #WeddingWednesday

 12. Photoshop: What kind of retouching should we expect?

-It’s really important to know what to expect from your photographer when it comes to retouching!
-There are photographers who enjoy of extensively retouching their images, taking pounds off, and eliminating distractions.
-Others have a more natural approach in their photography.
+It's really important to know what to expect from your photographer when it comes to retouching!
+There are photographers who enjoy extensively retouching their images, taking pounds off, and eliminating distractions.
+Others have a more natural approach to their photography.

-Which other things you consider important?
+Which other things do you consider important?
 Comment below!
 Hope this helped a lot!